One of the words I’ve been trying to live by lately is CURATE.

 BUT, this is when I have to put my business hat back on.

-For instance, I’m going to let you guys in on a little secret here: The Better Branding Course was the project that brought in the most revenue for me last year (48% of my revenue to be exact).
-It was also the program I spent the most time and effort developing, AND it was the project I’ve gotten the most positive feedback on in terms of the benefits my students have experienced.
+For instance, I’ll let you in on a little secret here: my Better Branding Course was the project that brought in the most revenue for me in 2015 (48% of my revenue to be exact).
+It was also the program I spent the most time and effort developing, AND it still remains the project I’ve gotten the most positive feedback on in terms of the benefits my students have experienced.

 AND YET... it’s the one program that has sat dormant, just begging for my attention for the past four months.